Wait, what? …is often the first response we get from marketers when we ask them about the content plan underpinning their content marketing.

 The reason?
 The overwhelming majority of your audience doesn’t care.

-A really loyal customer will smile wryly at people he's worked with making total fools of themselves and then carry on with her day.
-It won't make them pick up the phone and commit to service or product.
-It just doesn't work that way.
+It won’t make them pick up the phone and commit to service or product.
+It just doesn’t work that way.

 Unfortunately for you – and luckily for your customers – any old content won’t do.

 For your content to be at its most effective it needs to be well written, engaging and relevant.
 Relevance is everything.
-If the content you're creating is irrelevant then what's the point in creating it in the first place?

 Of course the only way to know if your content is or will be relevant is to do some research.